The Real Alcazar de Sevilla royal palaces and gardens complex in Seville is one of the top sights to visit in Andalusia

 Royal Apartments (Cuarto Real Alto) in the Real Alcazar de Sevilla

-A well marked staircase leads to the second floor to visit the optional Royal Apartments (Cuarto Real Alto) that may only be seen on a separate ticket with strict time-slot reservations.
+A well-marked staircase leads to the second floor to visit the optional Royal Apartments (Cuarto Real Alto) that may only be seen on a separate ticket with strict time-slot reservations.
 The tour by audio guide takes half an hour — security guards move visitors on so no lingering in rooms.

 On view are only 15 public rooms.
 Although these rooms have historic names referring to amongst others Isabella of Castilla and Pedro I, most of the furniture and decorations are from the 19th century.
 Although interesting, the rooms are not particularly impressive compared to other palaces in Europe.